aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-bgp.md

         - name: <str; required; unique>
           metadata:

-            # Key only used for documentation or validation purposes.
+            # List of tenants where this VLAN is defined.
+Key only used for documentation or validation purposes.
+            tenants:
-            tenant: <str>
+              - <str>

             # Key only used for documentation or validation purposes.
             description: <str>